Ballet for Seniors

 Uniform

-Uniform for assessments is the same as general class uniform.
-Items are available for purchase through Simply Ballet or can be ordered directly from dancewear stores or manufactures.
 2nd hand uniform items and shoes are also available at the studio.
 If you will have trouble purchasing uniform or need further details on what is required, please let us know.

 How to Register

-All entries and full payment must be received by Simply Ballet no later than 6pm Saturday June 14th 2025.
+All entries and full payment must be received by Simply Ballet no later than 6pm Friday May 1st.

 Entries will then be submitted to the RAD by Simply Ballet.
 Unfortunately, no late entries or payments can be accepted under any circumstances.